amanvelani/CIS687-Assignments/README.md

-# OOD_Assignment
+# CIS 687 Assignment

-The list of OOD_Assignment for Fall'23 Semester Syracuse.
+The list of CIS 687 (Object Oriented Design) for Fall'23 Semester for Syracuse University.

-## Project : Shuttle Service Simulator
+## Project: Shuttle Service Simulator
 The Project implementation can be found here: [WhereMyShuttleAt](https://github.com/rahulkulhalli/CIS687)
 ### Overview
 The use-case for this project is to design a real-time university shuttle simulator.
 The following are the assumptions: